-- 1) a 2-3 page paper (single space) summarizing alternative interpretations of your historical case, including a preliminary bibliography of sources you plan to consult. - 2) an oral presentation to the class, summarizing your provisional interpretation of the causes of your war, followed by responses to questions from the class. - 3) a 12-16 page (single space) research paper on your war.
+- 1) a 2-3 page (single space) paper summarizing alternative interpretations of your historical case, including a preliminary bibliography of sources. - 2) an oral presentation to the class, summarizing your provisional interpretation of the causes of your war, followed by responses to questions from the class. - 3) a 11-15 page research paper on your war.

 The papers should be single space with an extra space between paragraphs.
 Any citation style is acceptable as long as you are consistent, but please include a list of references of sources used at the end of your paper, regardless of citation style.
 Please use footnotes rather than endnotes, and include your name, title, and page numbers on your papers.
+The book by Levy and Thompson and the articles by Jervis (1983) or by Levy (1983) provide examples of two different citation styles.